 How do Question & Informational Queries differ?

 Searchers sometimes look for a quick answer (Question Query) versus learning more about a specific topic (Informational Query).
 An example of a Question Query could be something like, “what temperature is chicken cooked?” and you’d expect an immediate and precise answer.
 In contrast, an Informational Query would be like: “How to cook a brisket?”.
-Since smoking briskets can be challenging to master, a searcher would want to know everything they can about smoking meat and would like a full in-depth article learning about the topic.
+Since smoking briskets can be challenging to master, a searcher would want to know everything about smoking meat and would like a full in-depth article about the topic.

 How is rich media selected?